-The Company designs, develops, manufactures and markets automotive access control products including mechanical locks and keys, electronically enhanced locks and keys, steering column and instrument panel ignition lock housings, latches (including trunk latches, liftgate latches, tailgate latches, side door latches and related hardware), power sliding side door systems, power lift gate systems, power deck lid systems, door handles and related products (collectively, "Products").
+The Company designs, develops, manufactures and markets automotive access control products, including mechanical locks and keys, electronically enhanced locks and keys, steering column and instrument panel ignition lock housings, latches (including trunk latches, liftgate latches, tailgate latches, side door latches and related hardware), power sliding side door systems, power lift gate systems, power deck lid systems, door handles and related products (collectively, the "Products").
 Management of our supply base is handled by separate internal employee buyers who are responsible for the purchase of a particular type of part, component or raw material from our supply base.

 We do not purchase raw ore or unrefined Conflict Minerals and we make no purchases directly from any Covered Country.
 Further, the Company is several levels removed from the actual mining of Conflict Minerals.
-The Company is filing this Report because, for calendar year 2013, it has been unable to determine whether certain parts, components and raw materials used in the production of some of the Products contain necessary Conflict Minerals that originated in a Covered Country.
+The Company is filing this Report because, for calendar year 2014, it has been unable to determine whether certain parts, components and raw materials used in the production of some of the Products contain necessary Conflict Minerals that originated in a Covered Country.
 This Report is not subject to an independent private sector audit as allowed under Rule 13p-1 which provides a temporary accommodation for calendar years 2013 and 2014.
+The Company filed a similar Conflict Minerals Report for calendar year 2013.